Continuous approximate roots of polynomial equations via shape theory: Shape theory

-This lets us define the shape functor $\Shape: \Spc \to \Pro(\Ho\CW)$ taking a topological space to its shape (strictly speaking, we should pick a constructive way of assigning an inverse system of CW complexes to a space $\Spc \to \Pro(\CW)$, which represents the shape once we take the maps up to homotopy.
-One choice is to use Čech systems, as in \cite{dydak_segal}).
+If we want to consider the pointed shape of $(X, x_0)$ we should consider $\Shape_{\text{\v{C}ech}}(X, x_0) = \text{\v{C}}(X,x_0)$ up to isomorphism in $\Pro(\Ho\CW_*)$.
+The notion of isomorphism in $\Pro(\Ho\CW_*)$ can be understood more explicitly through Proposition \ref{prop:inverseProcategory}, though we shall mostly use the universal property of pointed shape representatives to pick alternative representatives $(\ul{W}, w_0, \ul{q})$.
+Indeed, we are free to change our representative for the shape of a space at will, as we shall see in the following remark.

+\begin{rem} Consider the case of pointed CW complexes.
+It follows immediately from Remark \ref{rem:equivShapeDef} that each pointed CW complex $(K, k_0)$ thought of as an inverse system indexed by a single element along with the identity map $(K, k_0, \id_K)$ is a pointed shape representative for $(K, k_0)$.
+Thus natural functor $\CW_* \to \Ho\CW_* \to \Pro(\Ho\CW_*)$ which first takes morphisms up to homotopy and then includes $\Ho\CW$ into its pro-category, is naturally isomorphic to the restriction of the functor $\Shape_{\text{\v{C}ech}}: \Spc_* \to \Pro(\Ho\CW_*)$ to the subcategory $\CW_*$. \end{rem}

 In this paper we will require a way of computing the shape of a compactum, in order to perform calculations.
 This is provided to us via the following theorem (Theorem 4.1.5 in \cite{dydak_segal}):